 5. Modification without redo

-Record-and-playback tools do not permit easy editing of recorded Tests.
-The Tester has no choice but to re-record the Test Steps from the beginning if the flow if the Applications changes even slightly.
+Record-and-playback tools do not permit easy editing of recorded tests.
+The tester has no choice but to re-record the test steps from the beginning if the flow if the applications changes even slightly or need to hard code them.
 This is far from ideal.

-Like we mentioned earlier, Test Maintenance or modification is a piece of cake with Scriptless Test Automation tools like Testsigma due to the Add After, Add Before features that permits to add Test Steps at the beginning, end or anywhere in between.
+Like we mentioned earlier, Test Maintenance or modification is a piece of cake with Scriptless Test Automation tools like Testsigma due to the Add After, Add Before features that permit to add test steps at the beginning, end or anywhere in between.